Grant Opportunities for Nebraska Libraries

 rehabilitation of facilities.
 Libraries fall under Public

 Works and must be Accredited.
 Requires a 25% match.
+2023 Application

 Civic and Community Center Financing Fund (CCCFF) from

 the Nebraska Department of Economic Development.
-To construct and/or improve
+Annual deadlines:

 community facilities such as libraries.
 Nebraska municipalities, including